 Qin Shi Huang’s reign was a whirlwind of standardisation.
 Money was regularised: the ban liang (half ounce) coin with a square hole at the centre was made standard.
 Weights and measures were reformed too and the widths of carts were standardised at 6 feet, so that all carts could fit in the same ruts.
 The calligraphy was also standardised so that the same signs had the same meaning throughout China, so that even today, those speaking Cantonese may not be able to understand those speaking Mandarin, but they can nevertheless read the same calligraphy.

 At the same time there was an outburst of building activity: new roads, new palaces, new canals were built.
 Two particular achievements can be highlighted: the first is the construction of the Great Wall of China.
 The Great Wall of China was always being built and rebuilt, but there are two main construction periods: the Wall we see today is the one that was built or rebuilt in the Ming period between AD 1200 and 1500.
 The earlier wall, or rather the first definitive Great Wall, was built by Qin.
 There had been a number of earlier walls, some of which were adapted to form the basis of his Great Wall, which was said to run for 10,000 li, or 3,000 miles.
-The building of the wall was controversial: huge numbers of conflicts and slaves were supplemented by corvée labour, and memories of the hardship meant that the Chinese have always been slightly ambivalent in their views of the Great Wall.
+The building of the wall was traumatic: huge numbers of convicts and slaves were supplemented by corvée labour, and memories of the hardship meant that the Chinese have always been slightly ambivalent in their views of the Great Wall.
 Ironically it has been the western visitors who have promoted the Great Wall to being one of the great wonders of the world.